Sunday, October 12, 2014

 ###

-Annie Strack earned Signature Membership from 23 artist societies and she’s an Official Authorized Artist for the U.S. Coast Guard.
+Annie Strack earned Signature Membership from dozens of artist societies and she’s an Official Authorized Artist for the U.S. Coast Guard.
 Her art has received hundreds of awards and hangs in collections worldwide.
-She’s a popular juror for art competitions, and is a much sought after lecturer and workshop instructor.
+She’s a popular juror for art competitions, and is a much sought after workshop instructor.
 Annie draws experience from her former career in corporate management to build a successful art career, and she shares her knowledge of business and marketing in her articles for Professional Artist magazine.
 Visit her at https://AnnieStrackArt.com

 posted by Annie Strack @ 9:56 AM 1 Comments

-All images and content copyright Annie Strack 2023.
+All images and content copyright Annie Strack 2024.
 Although I occasionally receive compensation for some posts, I always give my honest opinions, findings, beliefs, or experiences on those topics or products.
 The views and opinions expressed on this blog are purely my own.